Analysis | HHS says it's out of coronavirus funding

 Abortion rights advocates have been pushing a repeal on the restriction.
 But they also point to two, albeit smaller, victories in the past year: President Biden’s budget omitted Hyde Amendment language.
 And House Democrats passed their own long-term funding package that also excluded the policy rider.

-- “We're clear-eyed about barriers in the Senate,” said Morgan Hopkins, the political strategies director for All* Above All, an abortion rights group.
+- “We're clear-eyed about barriers in the Senate,” said Morgan Hopkins, interim executive director of campaigns and strategies for All* Above All, an abortion rights group.
 “What's most important is the history that has been made this appropriations cycle.”

 On the Hill